If you've been looking for the next edition here, I'm finally getting around to it, and appreciate that you are visiting here again.

 NOT CHALK.
 Pastels are a pure pigment hand shaped into sticks, from hard to soft, for direct application to Canson paper, Wallis or hardboard sanded support that helps to hold many pastel layers.
 Pastels originated many years ago among the master painters and their works have endured over the years as well as any oil painting.
 It is a very fragile medium which must be framed under glass when completed, without any fixative as it tends to darken the colors.
 It lost its popularity with the advent of newer mediums, but the past few years has found a resurgence among artists.
 It is my preferred medium these days.

-You can learn more about pastels from a blog by the renowned pastelist, Richard McKinley as well as in The Pastel Journal .
+You can learn more about pastels from a blog by the renowned pastelist,

 Below is the other painting I entered which wasn't sold but I'll show you my abstract side anyway.